moderneinc/springboot-migration-workshop/docs/gradle-plugin/README.md

 1. For simplicity, we've included an [init.gradle](init.gradle) file in this folder that contains the Spring Boot migration recipe as well as the OpenRewrite dependencies.
-Please copy [this file](init.gradle) to the Spring PetClinic repository you have checked out locally.
+Please copy [this file](init.gradle) to the Spring PetClinic repository you have checked out locally and rename it to `init.gradle`.

 2. Now due to some [Guava incompatibility issues with Gradle 6](https://github.com/google/guava/releases/tag/v32.1.0) specifically, and Wro4j being incompatible with Gradle 7, we have to first awkwardly downgrade to Gradle 5.